 No organization wants to be like the NBA, overpaying for team members who are underperforming.
 And everyone wants to find the up-and-comer who will bat above their pay-grade.

-But underpay your employees, and your best and brightest will go running to competitors.
+But underpay your employees, and your best and brightest performers will go running to competitors.

-If your organization is serious about retaining the right talent at the right price, you can’t afford to ask the wrong questions.
+If your organization is serious about retaining top performers at the right price, you can’t afford to ask the wrong questions.
 Here are the three critical compensation questions made possible by big data analytics that will put you on the right track:

 Question #1: How are we compensating our high-performers in comparison to our mid-level-performers?